 Our continued success depends to a significant extent upon the recruitment, retention and effective succession of our executive officers and key management and technical personnel, particularly our experienced engineers.
 The competition for these employees is intense.
 The loss of the services of one or more of our key personnel could have a material adverse effect on our operating results.
-The inability to attract, hire and retain key employees with critical technical skills to achieve our strategy, including as a result of changes to immigration policies, could also have a material adverse effect on our business should the turnover rates for engineers and other key personnel increase significantly or if we are unable to continue to attract, hire and retain qualified personnel.
+The inability to attract and retain key employees with critical technical skills to achieve our strategy could also have a material adverse effect on our business.
+In addition, there could be a material adverse effect on our business should the turnover rates for engineers and other key personnel increase significantly or if we are unable to continue to attract and retain qualified personnel.
 We do not maintain any key person life insurance policy on any of our officers or employees.